OpenAMP/openamp-docs/demos/echo.rst

 The host is also responsible for loading the firmware containing the :ref:`RPmsg Echo Remote Application<echo-test-remote-app>` and starting the remote processor using :ref:`Remoteproc<overview-remoteproc-work-label>`.

 For host controllers, like Linux, a script can be used to pipe the firmware to the exposed remoteproc system, followed by the execution of the user space echo_test application.
+For controllers without scripting capability, like baremetal and RTOS (Real Time Operating systems), this would be achieved in the code.